scalableinternetservices/ucsb_website/_slide_src/04_tdd_ci_pairing_servers.md

 # Reconcile Early and Often

-If we never let our changes diverage too much from the restof the group, reconciling our changes will never be too hard.
+If we never let our changes diverge too much from the rest of the group, reconciling our changes will never be too hard.

 __Conclusion__: commit early and often, and merge others' changes early and often

-> How do we ensure we have soccessfully reconciled?
+> How do we ensure we have successfully reconciled?

 ---